This article covers Kentik’s Data Explorer dimensions that are unique to a specific data source (e.g., router model).

 VXLAN Dimensions

-These dimensions are used to filter or group-by on fields from the headers of VXLAN-encapsulated packets on virtual networks in data centers.
-The dimensions are on available for traffic on devices that report flow using sFlow and whose Type (see Device General Settings) is set to "VXLAN."
+These dimensions are used to filter or group-by on fields from the headers of VXLAN-encapsulated packets within virtual networks in data centers.
+The dimensions are only available for traffic on devices that report flow using sFlow and have a Type configured as "VXLAN" (see Device General Settings).

 Note: For information about usage, see Using VXLAN.